ChristianPanov/ChristianPanov/README.md

 ### Hello everyone, I'm Chris 👋

 I’m currently working on lwlog - a very fast logging library.
-Feel free to check it out and don't be afraid to contribute and to post issues, I encourage you.
-The more people contribute to that project, the better contribution we all make to the open-source community and to the programming world.
+Feel free to check it out and don't be afraid to contribute and to post issues, I encourage you

 I am interested in crafting library solutions in C++ and graphics programming.
 Future projects of mine include a 2D rendering solution for developing 2D interfaces and a 3D game engine.
 And probably a couple of smaller projects between them.